Hugh Roe O'Donnell: Inauguration

 On 23 April 1592 at Kilmacrennan Friary, 19-year-old O'Donnell was inaugurated as O'Donnell clan chief before an audience of his family and their supporters.
 The inauguration ceremony was part-religious and part-secular, (Note: For detail on the customs of the ceremony, see O'Clery, O'Clery & Murphy 1895 and Ó Canann 2007.) and involved the O'Donnell clan's ornamental inauguration stone.
 (Note: The inauguration stone ("Rock of Doon") was traditionally located at the Hill of Doon, though by 1592 it had been moved to Kilmacrennan.)
 Hugh McManus's apparently voluntary abdication was stage-managed by Iníon Dubh, who remained the "head of advice and counsel" in Tyrconnell.
 O'Donnell's younger brother Rory was appointed as tanist.

 The major surviving opponents to O'Donnell's succession—including Niall Garbh, Hugh McHugh Dubh and Sean O'Doherty—did not attend the inauguration out of protest.
 At the time, Niall Garbh was in Dublin unsuccessfully seeking support from authorities.
-Tomás G. Ó Canann noted that, as O'Donnell failed to secure the attendance of such a significant chunk of the Cenél Conaill, his inauguration was arguably illegitimate.
+Historian Tomás G. Ó Canann notes that, as O'Donnell failed to secure the attendance of such a significant chunk of the Cenél Conaill, his inauguration was arguably illegitimate.

 Kilmacrennan Friary in 2012, where O'Donnell was inaugurated.